 “Effective communication” might have become a watered-down buzz phrase, but healthy and productive workplace communication really is one of the necessities for sustainable high performance.
-In a fast-paced world dominated by digital devices, good communication isn’t always high on our list of priorities, but it should be.
+In a fast-paced world dominated by digital devices, being a good communicator isn’t always high on our list of priorities, but it should be.

 That’s because communicating well and on a consistent basis pays off big: MIT’s Human Dynamics Laboratory found that “with remarkable consistency…communication indeed plays a critical role in building successful teams” and that patterns of communication are the most important predictor of a team’s success.
 So good communication isn’t just about being nice; it’s about creating a team dynamic that fosters high performance.

 To me, that means creating an environment where every member of a team feels engaged, valued and safe enough to speak up and contribute.
 It means each person is listened to, valued and supported.
 And it means that no one person dominates, interrupts or dismisses anyone else’s contributions (whether subtly through body language or overtly through words).
 It’s about being inclusive of diverse perspectives and creating a culture of respect and open-mindedness.